facebookCPF Moves To Make Before 2024 Ends: Enjoy Tax Relief & Grow Your Retirement Savings

 Source: Pinterest

-Since it’s coming to the end of the year, I began to do a yearly review of my financial growth to keep track of my progress and identify areas of improvement.
+Since the end of the year is approaching, I began a yearly review of my financial growth to keep track of my progress and identify areas for improvement.

 As I didn’t actively keep track of my Central Provident Fund (CPF) accounts, it was heartening to see how it has grown over time.